 You start getting closer and involved in these big issues, and I ended up becoming a much more active advocate rather than just a financial guy in those years.

-How did the National Diabetes Volunteer Leadership Council come about after your ADA time?
+How did the National Diabetes Volunteer Leadership Council come about?

 We formed the NDVLC in September 2013, actively about four years now.
 We are all former national chairs of the ADA, and we’re also trying to recruit from the JDRF.

 It’s a group of lay-leaders, so by definition we’re not from the medical and science side of the world.
 Our typical day jobs are not in diabetes.
 We are lay-volunteers, working our way up through the advocacy, finance and business ranks.
 In the ADA world, when you’re done, the next person is coming up and by design you sort of fall off a cliff and are effectively done.
 You go from being fully engaged and contributing, to being back on the sidelines.
 At this point, you’ve been very educated and have gone through amazing learning experiences and transformation in getting to that level.
 Wanting to continue to participate and contribute, we looked for ways we could effectively do that in the marketplace.

 How is this group different than working within the ADA itself?